marcoklein/impftermin/README.md

 Automatically checks the website and notifies you about open appointments and available Impf-Codes.
 The app opens a Chrome browser and automatically navigates through the page.
 It beeps if it finds an open slot.
 You enter personal information and book the appointment manually.
+If you provide all necessary personal details in the config file in advance, the program automatically books the first available appointment without any further user interaction.

 ## Installation